mfournier91/MEAN_girls/readme.md

     ```
     node index.js
     ```
 open localhost:4000 in your browser.
+Click on the header that says "WDI 11 burn victims" to start.